 The above simulation is based on a circuit that actually works.
 The transistor uses C1815(general-purpose NPN switching transistor).
 The resistance connected to the base is 100kΩ, and the resistance connected to the emitter is 100Ω.

-There are so many switches in your computer.
+There are so many switches in your computer system.
 It is not a hand-push switch that we commonly use.
 It is a switch operated by electrical signals.
-The computer counts numbers as ‘1’ and ‘0’ depending on the voltage level.
+The computer counts numbers like ‘1’ and ‘0’ depending on the voltage level.
 High voltage is ‘1’, low voltage is ‘0’.
 Computers do binary calculations by default.
-When the computer adds or subtracts numbers, the electrical signals of ‘1’ and ‘0’ act as a switch in the ‘logic circuit’.
+When the computer adds or subtracts numbers, the ‘1’ and ‘0’ electrical signals act as a switch in the ‘logic circuit.’
 This switch is a transistor.

 Transistors behave as if the switch is closed (connected) when a voltage above the specified voltage (approximately 0.6 to 0.7 V) is applied.

 Most transistors have three terminals.
 They are called Base, Collector, and Emitter, respectively.

 - Base(B): It is a terminal to apply a weak electric signal to operate the transistor.